get down

 8. (informal, intransitive) To party.

-9. (informal, intransitive) To have sex.
+9. (informal, intransitive, slang) To have sex, especially to perform oral sex.

 • 1971, Gil Scott-Heron (lyrics and music), “The Revolution Will Not Be Televised”: